 the time difference between time_1 and time_2 is: 55 days, 13:20:00

-By default python datetime module and all its class accept date and time in yyyy-mm-dd hh:mm:ss.ms for and print the date and time in the same format.
+By default python datetime module and all its classes accept date and time in yyyy-mm-dd hh:mm:ss.ms for and print the date and time in the same format.
 But in the datetime module, we have a special method, strftime() , to format the date object according to the user's will.
 We can format the date time in many formats, such as dd/mm/yyyy or yyyy/dd/mm.

 from datetime import datetime current_date = datetime.now() #datetime_object.strftime("%d/%m/%Y, %H:%M:%S") change_format_current_date = current_date.strftime("%d/%m/%Y, %H-%M") print('default format is: ',current_date) print('changed format is: ',change_format_current_date)